-Emoticons are now regularly used to convey the writer’s feelings or intended tone through text-based shorthands and simple emoticons have a high level of recognition across web users.
+Emoticons are now regularly used to convey the writer’s feelings or intended tone through text-based shorthands, and simple emoticons have a high level of recognition across web users.

 These nonverbal cues are now widespread in electronic communications across the world and a huge lexicon of emoticons has been developed, mostly originating from the grassroots level of the internet.

 Different cultures have developed their own vocabularies of emoticons that includes some subtle emotional distinctions.
-Asian internet users tend to favour emoticons which emphasize the eyes rather than the mouth when depicting facial emotion.
+Asian internet users tend to favor emoticons which emphasize the eyes rather than the mouth when depicting facial emotion.
 In Japan in particular, emoticons have evolved a surprising level of sophistication, which arguably surpasses the more basic emoticon vocabulary used by in the West.

-Top tip: if you’re ever puzzled by an odd collection of keyboard symbols in written text, try tilting your head.
+Tip: if you’re ever puzzled by an odd collection of keyboard symbols in written text, try tilting your head.
 Placing the left ear on the left shoulder usually shows you what the face is meant to express.
 This doesn’t always work though as both ;-) and ^_~ are meant to denote a wink, but only the first requires a head tilt to see it.